LineNow vs Procurify: SMB-Native vs Mid-Market Spend Management

 Where Procurify stops working for SMBs

 - Implementation cost.
 Procurify is sold by the implementation, not the seat.
-Onboarding is measured in weeks, not minutes.
+Onboarding is measured in weeks.
 The configuration burden — coding accounts, setting approval chains, defining departments — assumes a finance staff.

 - No consumption signal.
 Procurify is downstream of inventory.
 It generates POs you tell it to generate.
-It does not know what your store has on hand or how fast it is selling.
-So it cannot tell you what to order.
-So you are still doing the deciding in your head.
+It doesn't know what your store has on hand or how fast it's selling.
+So it can't tell you what to order.
+So you're still doing the deciding in your head before you open the tool.

 - No recipe layer.
-Restaurants and food manufacturers cannot model ingredient consumption.
+Restaurants, food manufacturers, and bundlers can't model ingredient consumption.

 Where LineNow fits

-The philosophical difference: Procurify is built around control.
-LineNow is built around removing work.
-For a mid-market company that genuinely needs control, that's a feature.
+LineNow is built around removing work — closed-loop automation, AI on supplier replies, recommendations from real consumption.
 For an SMB owner-operator, control means hours of forms; removing work means hours back.

 When to choose Procurify